Persecution of Muslims

 The persecution of Muslims has been recorded throughout the history of Islam, beginning with its founding by Muhammad in the 7th century.

-In the early days of Islam in Mecca, pre-Islamic Arabia, the new Muslims were often subjected to abuse and persecution by the Meccans (also called Mushrikun by Muslims), a polytheistic Arab tribal confederation.
+In the early days of Islam in Mecca, pre-Islamic Arabia, the new Muslims were frequently subjected to abuse and persecution by the Meccans, known as the Mushrikun in Islam, who were adherents to polytheism.
 In the contemporary period, Muslims have faced religious restrictions in some countries.
-Various incidents of Islamophobia have also occurred, such as the Christchurch mosque shootings.
-Some global conflicts have seen religiously and/or politically motivated belligerents persecute the Muslim population of a region.
-Notable examples of such persecution have occurred in the Xinjiang conflict in China, the Israeli–Palestinian conflict, the Yugoslav Wars, and many other conflicts.
+Various incidents of Islamophobia have also occurred.